xplosionmind/old.tommi.space/_notes/public/Website development.md

 	- horizontal instead of vertical scrolling of the gallery
 	- PDF portfolio download
 1. In [[Books]]
-   - add IDs to every row corresponding to the title of the book
+   - add IDs to every row corresponding to the title of the book (I posted [a question about this on the Jekyll forum](https://talk.jekyllrb.com/t/table-data-id-in-tablerow-loop/5398))
-   - make table header sticky (maybe with local CSS or a specific class)
 1. Replace SEO tag with Liquid syntax
 1. Take the most advantage possible from installed plugins
 1. The new Jar: